game_solver/

 /// Learn more: <https://en.wikipedia.org/wiki/Mis%C3%A8re#Mis%C3%A8re_game>

-if game.possible_moves().next().is_none() {
+if self.possible_moves().next().is_none() {

 } else {